What is Easter all about?

 God created mankind and man rebelled against him at the first occasion.
 They ate the forbidden fruit to become like God and now knew the categories of good and evil.
 That made them responsible for their doing and susceptible to lust and temptation.

-For that, we are individually given 70-80 years on average, and as humanity, we have an unknown time span available until the measure of people that obeyed and the measure of sins committed are full.
-Then, God will pour out his wrath on those that did not obey and humble themselves and lives happily forever with those that submitted to him.
+For that, we are individually given 70-80 years on average.
+As humanity, we have an unknown time span available until the measure of people that obeyed and the measure of sins committed are full.
+Then, God will pour out his wrath on those that did not obey and humble themselves and will live happily forever with those that submitted to him.

 The others, he loves so much that he prepared a place of eternal torment for them for not loving him back.

-This is the Christian story in a nutshell, main stream evangelical version.
+This is the Christian story, in a nutshell, the mainstream evangelical version.
 Easter is the turning point of humanity, starting in perfection, first going downwards, but then, at least some are saved.

-Is this truly what Easter, what this whole journey is all about?
+Is this truly what Easter, what this whole journey, is all about?
 Obedience?
 Saving the few?
-Did the all-knowing and all-loving God truly come up with a plan that failed most and that needed his own death to succeed?
+Did the all-knowing and all-loving God truly devise a plan that failed most and that needed his own death to succeed?